chedidandrew/Smart_Particles/Smart_Particles_1.21.1_Fabric/README.md

 # Smart Particles

-* **Summary:** Caps the total particle count to 5000, keeping the nearest particles to the player.
+* **Summary:** A performance mod that caps the total particle count, keeping the nearest particles in the player's view visible.

 **Smart Particles** is a lightweight client side optimization mod for Minecraft **(Fabric)** that keeps FPS stable in particle heavy areas.
 Instead of blocking new particles, it keeps the most important particles visible by removing the farthest ones first.